-Best Singapore REIT ETFs: How to choose for your portfolio
+Best Singapore REIT ETFs in 2026: How to choose for your portfolio

 Singapore REIT ETFs allow you to own a diversified basket of REITs in one trade.
-We compare five Singapore REIT ETFs for dividend investors and find out which might be best for your portfolio in 2025.
+We compare five Singapore REIT ETFs for dividend investors and find out which might be best for your income portfolio in 2026.

 What happened?